Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 20. Mines View Park

 You’ll also get souvenir-branded items such as clothes, knitted clothes, and wooden gifts.
-It’s not difficult to get the Taho vendor here because they have everything.
+Getting the Taho vendor here is easy because they have everything.

 21. Ukay-Ukay Stores

 Ukay-Ukay stores can be found all over Baguio City.
-They are usually small, cramped, and cluttered, but they offer a great variety of clothes and accessories at incredibly low prices.
+They are usually small, cramped, and cluttered, but they offer many clothes and accessories at incredibly low prices.
 Most items are priced at around PHP 50 to 100, making it a great place to find cheap clothes for everyday wear.

 22. Baguio Craft Brewery

 Craft beer trends abound in Filipino society.
-Visit the Baguio Craft Brewery whose illuminated festival lights and wooden seats within it create a special environment for your taste experience.
-Craft beer is poured over 18 rotating bottles, and its major beer is strawberries.
-Their Bar chow uses fresh Ingredients found throughout the Cordillera region including tender chicken skin marinated with spicy Pinakurat vinegar.
+Visit the Baguio Craft Brewery, whose illuminated festival lights and wooden seats it create a special environment for your taste experience.
+Craft beer is poured over 18 rotating bottles; its major beer is strawberries.
+Their Bar chow uses fresh Ingredients found throughout the Cordillera region, including tender chicken skin marinated with spicy Pinakurat vinegar.

 23. Giant Lion’s Head

-The precursor of the man-made Lion’s Head was a “huge rock” that was said to be “naturally formed like a lion,” which was previously the landmark that visitors see as they travel toward Baguio City along Kennon Road.
+The precursor of the man-made Lion’s Head was a “huge rock” that was said to be “naturally formed like a lion,” previously the landmark visitors see as they travel toward Baguio City along Kennon Road.

 The statue was originally gold and black, but it had been painted white and brown, or yellow, at various points in its history.
-It had also been restored after sustaining damage from vandals and an earthquake in northern Luzon in 1990.
+It was also restored after sustaining damage from vandals and an earthquake in northern Luzon in 1990.

 24. Mt.
 Cloud Bookshop

 Mt.
 Cloud Bookshop is located in Baguio City, Philippines.
-It is a small, but well-stocked bookshop that specializes in Philippine and Southeast Asian literature.
+It is a small but well-stocked bookshop specializing in Philippine and Southeast Asian literature.
 The shop also carries a wide selection of English-language books, as well as a few souvenirs and postcards.

 Mt.
 Cloud Bookshop is the perfect place to find rare and out-of-print books on Philippine and Southeast Asian literature.
-The staff is knowledgeable and always happy to help find whatever you’re looking for.
-If you’re looking for a good read while in Baguio City, be sure to check out Mt.
+The knowledgeable staff is always happy to help you find whatever you want.
+If you’re looking for a good read while in Baguio City, check out Mt.
 Cloud Bookshop!